Open-QKD-Network/qkd-net/README.md

 C<br/>

-Depending on where the KMS node is, localhost is replaced by the IP address of the host.
+Depending on where the KMS node is, *localhost* is replaced by *the IP address* of the KMS node.
 Last line represents the KMS site id.
-It should be updated with the correct site id.
+It **should be updated** with the correct site id.
 Above is just an example.

 ##### config-repo

-config-repo directory under $HOME/ contains all the configuration property files required by all the microservices.
+The directory *$HOME/config-repo* contains all the configuration property files required by all the microservices in KMS and QNL.

-All the files reside under <top level directory>/qkd-net/kms/config-repo from where they are copied to $HOME/config-repo and checked in local git repository.
+All the files reside under *qkd-net/kms/config-repo* are copied to *$HOME/config-repo* and checked in local git repository.

 ##### site.properties

-This file is located under <top level directory>/qkd-net/kms/kms-service/src/main/resources/.
+This file is located under *qkd-net/kms/kms-service/src/main/resources/*.

 Explanation of site specific configuration properties used by KMS service

+// kms site ID
+kms.site.id=B
 //Number of keys per block<br/>
 kms.keys.blocksize=1024<br/>
 //Size of a key in bytes<br/>